takemobiteam/takemobi-test.github.io/docs/index.md

 **Area Stop Priorities**: Destination-level.
-Determines which areas are prioritized and visited earlier than other areas in a certain transfer_way trip.
+Can determine orders or partial orders in which areas must be serviced.

 **Area Stop Priorities Example:**